Exif Jpeg header manipulation tool

 Got questions?
 Read the manual.
 If that doesn't answer your questions, you can contact me at:

-The address is in the PNG file so no robot can pick it up (Please respect do not post my email address in machine readable forms on the web anywhere)
+The address is in the PNG file so no robot can pick it up (If you want to include contact information, refer to this page's URL, but please don't post my email address in machine readable forms on the web)

 Other handy free utilities by Matthias Wandel: